FrankDocu/Lichess-Development-Onboarding/translation_context.md

 %s blocks=%s is the number of players you have blocked.
 Consider translating to "%s blocked players" if you think the context is not sufficient.
 Appears as a heading on your list of blocked players at http://lichess.org/rel/blocks

 List players that you have blocked="List" is used as a verb here.
 This is a descriptive sentence which appears when you hover the mouse over the block icon on your own profile.
 Clicking the icon will show you a list of players you have blocked.

+Human=Button for playing against a human player (instead of playing against the computer).
+Appears in the "Create a game" menu of thelichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
+All mobile app sentences *must* be kept compact, as they need to scale to small devices.

+Computer=Button for playing against a computer player (instead of playing against a human being).
+Appears in the "Create a game" menu of thelichess mobile app: https://raw.githubusercontent.com/veloce/lichobile/master/screens/android/create-human.png.
+All mobile app sentences *must* be kept compact, as they need to scale to small devices.